HGNC/pgnc-solr/README.md

 - **Memory usage**: ~2GB RAM for full dataset
 - **Concurrent users**: Tested for 100+ simultaneous searches

-## Upgrade Path
+## Solr 9.x Notes

-This project currently uses Solr 8.x.
-For future upgrades to Solr 9.x:
+This project uses Solr 9.9.0.
+Key considerations for 9.x:

 - Java 11+ requirement
-- Cache implementation migration (LRUCache → CaffeineCache)
+- Cache implementation updated to CaffeineCache
-- Lucene version update (8.5.2 → 9.x)
+- Lucene match version aligns with Solr 9.x
-- Configuration schema updates
+- Some legacy settings from 8.x have been removed or changed

 ## License